finalv2/cwp-decap-test/strategies/let-kin-caregivers-know-what-to-expect-from-background-checks.md

 **Texas** uses kinship navigators to hold these conversations with kin.
 They also put their background check form on a tablet that kin caregivers can fill out and sign anywhere.

-**Grandfamilies & Kinship Support Network’s** kin model licensing forms and templates include resources that jurisdictions can adapt:
+**All jurisdictions** can use and adapt the model [kin licensing forms](https://www.grandfamilies.org/Resources/Kin-Specific-Licensing-Standards-Sample-Forms) that include:

 * Background check consent form
 * Background check application form